zhaocai/alfred2-ruby-template/README.md

 ## Quick Start Guide

-You may directly download the [alfred2-ruby-template]( https://github.com/zhaocai/alfred2-ruby-template/raw/master/alfred2-ruby-template.alfredworkflow ) here, install, and play with the keywords: `test feedback` and `test rescue feedback`.
+You may directly download the [alfred2-ruby-template workflow]( https://github.com/zhaocai/alfred2-ruby-template/raw/master/alfred2-ruby-template.alfredworkflow ) here, install, and play with the keywords: `test feedback` and `test rescue feedback`.

 ### Step 1: Clone or Fork